 Alcohol Detox Medications

 Also called benzos, this is the most commonly used alcohol detox medication.
-It helps to relax you, easing anxiety, depression, and other mental health-related side effects of alcohol withdrawal.
-It is also effective at preventing seizures, which is especially important for people with very serious alcohol addictions.
+It helps people to relax and eases anxiety, depression, and other mental health-related side effects of alcohol withdrawal.
+It is also effective at preventing seizures.

 Naltrexone does not reduce withdrawal symptoms or cravings for alcohol, but it does work to prevent a person from feeling intoxicated if they drink alcohol again.
 Drinking will also cause them to experience a number of negative side effects that will make drinking very unpleasant.
 This can help people in recovery to stay sober.

 Begin Medication-Assisted Treatment in Nashville, TN